 I started my tutoring career when I was living in Taiwan in 2010 teaching English in a local primary school.
 I tutored after school both children and adults, and found it most rewarding and enjoyable.
 Having worked for the last few years as a full time primary school teacher in London with KS1 & 2, I have taught English, Maths, Science, Art, History and Geography.
 I have also tutored professionally for the last few years and covered a range of subjects including Maths and English for 7+ and 8+.
-I recently ran a Maths 7+ and 8+ Christmas revision course.
-I have successfully tutored several children who were originally struggling to achieve the right grades for entrance to their prep schools.
+I have run Maths and English 7+ and 8+ revision courses.
+I have successfully tutored many children who were originally struggling to achieve the right grades for entrance to their prep schools.
+In 2018 three children I tutored got places at St Paul's Juniors and the fourth child was offered a place at Wesminster Under as well as other schools.
 My passion lies in tutoring young children of mainly 4-8 years old.
 I recently tutored a 7 year old (EAL) in English who had been behind in his class in reading and writing.
 I have since heard that he is now top of his class in English!

 I was born in London to English parents, and spent my early childhood in Hong Kong.
 Upon my return to London, I attended the French Lycee and then took my A levels at Collingham VI form college in French, History of Art and Classical Civilisation.
 I went on to do a History of Art degree at SOAS where I gained a 2:1.
 After my undergraduate degree I worked at Christie's Auction House and the Victoria & Albert Museum.
 I studied in 2004 for a Life Science Certificate course in Biology and Chemistry gaining a double distinction as well as a